About our project

 • Promoting things to see and do out of the main summer holidays, including events

-• Aiming to reduce litter in the marine environment, coast and countryside by working with local organisations such as Litter Free Dorset and Litter Free Coast and Sea
+• Information to reduce litter in the marine environment, coast and countryside by working with local organisations such as Litter Free Dorset.

 Enjoy the coast safely